 When does student access to Moodle courses begin at the start of a semester?

-Moodle courses will automatically be released to students three days prior to the beginning of classes.
+Moodle courses will automatically be released to students one business day prior to the beginning of classes.
 However, Moodle gives instructors the ability to hide or show their courses outside of the institutional schedule.
 This can be used by instructors to hide courses that are not ready for use or to open courses prior to the beginning of the semester.

 Why is a student who appears on my SPIRE roster unable to access my Moodle course?